reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 }
 ```

-## Add custom handlers to complete the payment flow
+### Complete the payment flow

-You must specify a function that is called during the order flow using the `addPaymentHandler`.
-This will to customize how your app will fulfill product orders and provide the ability for the developer to reject an order. (refunds are in progress!).
+Use `addPaymentHandler` to specify the function that is called during the order flow.
+This customizes how your app fulfills product orders and provides the ability for you to reject an order.

-Any error thrown within the payment handler will automatically reject the order.
-If you would like to provide a custom error message to the frontend of your application, you can return `{success: false, reason: <string>}` with a reason for order rejection.
+Errors thrown within the payment handler automatically reject the order.
+To provide a custom error message to the frontend of your application, you can return {success: false, reason: <string>} with a reason for the order rejection.

-For example, imagine a scenario where you would want to issue an "extra life" to a user when they purchase the "extra_life" product.
+This example shows how to issue an "extra life" to a user when they purchase the "extra_life" product.

 ```ts
 import { type Context } from '@devvit/public-api';